tp-codings/SFML_TicTacToe/README.md

 # TicTacToe

-This is a TicTacToe game with a GUI.
+This is a TicTacToe game with a GUI, based on SFML.

 # Features
 - Play against friends